icerpc/icerpc-csharp/certs/README.md

-# Ice Test Suite Certificates
+# IceRpc Test Suite Certificates

-This directory contains certificates used by the clients and servers in Ice test suite.
+This directory contains certificates used by the programs from this repository.
 These certificates are for testing purposes only and should **never** be used in a production environment.

 As provided, the server certificates use `127.0.0.1` for the Common Name, the